-- Adrenal support – Schisandra tincture throughout the day and 1 teaspoon Ashwaganda powder (I buy it in the root form and freshly grind it) in a latte form before bed.
+- Adrenal support – Schisandra tincture throughout the day and 1 teaspoon Ashwagandha powder (I buy it in the root form and freshly grind it) in a latte form before bed.

 - Zinc – helps keep a robust immune system.
-Been doing 30mg daily, in a picolinate form.
+I recommend our Zinc Complete.

 - Medicinal mushrooms – natural immune boosters.
 I’ve been adding cordyceps mushrooms to my daily smoothies.

-- Probiotics – I continued doing the spore-based Megasporebiotics https://www.hormonesbalance.com/sporebiotic/ because my body loves them and added the bifido-rich probiotics from Equilibrium.
-Both work great for me.
+- Probiotics – I continued doing the spore-based Megasporebiotics because my body loves them.

 - Restore – I didn’t think much of this product until I read the Amazon reviews.
 I’m planning to add it to my supplement offering because it is a fantastic product.
 You can read some impressive gut recovery stories here.